doubledare704/fastcrud/docs/advanced/endpoint.md

 FastCRUD also provides a `CursorPaginatedRequestQuery` Pydantic model for cursor-based pagination.
 This model is ideal for large datasets and infinite scrolling features, as it provides consistent results even when data is being modified.

+!!! warning "Import Path Change"
+    Until version 0.18.x, pagination utilities were imported from `fastcrud.paginated`.
+Starting from version 0.19.0, this import path is deprecated and will be completely removed in version 0.20.0.
+Please update your imports to use `from fastcrud import CursorPaginatedRequestQuery` instead.

 ### Using `CursorPaginatedRequestQuery` in Custom Endpoints

 The `CursorPaginatedRequestQuery` model includes cursor-based pagination parameters: